abhijoymajumdar/abhijoymajumdar.github.io/_posts/2025-01-14-dont-let-it-rain-on-your-parade.md

 ## Rant:

 Switch to Enterprise Cloud Object Storage offerings such as [AWS S3](https://aws.amazon.com/s3/) which enables you to rent only what you use, all while tapering costs further by choosing storage class offerings based on frequency of use (this is practical since we don’t use everything on cloud every day), automated data transition lifecycle policies can help transition files from faster to slower storage class, based on file ageing - thus lowering costs further.
-All while offering enterprise grade security, availability and configurable redundancy.
+All while offering enterprise grade security, availability and redundancy.

 If configured optimally enough, one can stand to lower annual cloud usage costs much less than what is being charged by Google One, Apple and the likes.